AlexLadd/Appdaemon-Spotify-Player/README.md

 # Appdaemon Spotify Player

-### Appdaemon app to play Spotify songs on a Spotify connected device from Home Assistant or Appdaemon.
+### Appdaemon app that plays Spotify songs on a Spotify connected device from Home Assistant or Appdaemon.

 Easily play music on a Spotify connected device from artists, albums, tracks, and playlists or get recommendations from your favourite music without the need to know the Spotify uri.
 All with a single event!